Permeable Driveway

 A permeable driveway allows water to seep through its surface and the sub-base.
 The driveway can then be covered with grass or loose gravel to prevent heat from accumulating while adding aesthetic value to your landscape.
 It is approved globally as a tried-and-true response to stormwater management and environmental issues.

 Permeable driveways are becoming popular in the United States.
 Up to 95% of surface rainwater can penetrate through the pavement surface thanks to permeable paving, which employs purpose-built segmental paving units and properly graded base materials.
 This prevents surface stormwater from collecting or flowing into drains.
 In comparison, other paving materials add to greenhouse gas emissions which result in climate change.
 Asphalt, concrete, and other paving materials might contribute to water contamination, erosion, and urban heat leading to the heat island effect.
-But the goal of a permeable driveway is to build a sustainable urban environment.
+Its goal is to build a sustainable urban environment.

 Choosing permeable paving (i.e., paving that enables water to flow through it instead of racing to the nearest sewer) is an environmentally responsible decision.
 And when you can be both environmentally conscious and save money, what’s not to like?
 Therefore, we created this comprehensive guide that explains all permeable driveway options, their pros and cons, and how much they cost.